 The Text You Send That Night

 Most trips end with a handshake and a phone full of fish photos.
-Send a text within four hours of getting off the water — before dinner, before the day fades.
+Send a text from your own phone within four hours of getting off the water — before dinner, before the day fades.
 Something like:

 Great time out there today.
 If you get a chance, a Google review means a lot to a small operation.
 Here's the link so it's easy: [your shortlink].
 See you next season.